North Carolina A&T Aggies: Softball

-The Lady Aggies softball team is coached by Kenya Peters.
-Peters assumed the head coaching position from former coach Mammie Jones who was served as head coach since 1996.
-In 2003, Jones led a team with only one senior and three juniors to the school's first winning season in fastpitch, with a 31–27 record.
-The 31 victories set a new NC A&T record, the previous of 23 wins set in 2000.
-Jones has coached seven all-MEAC players during her career and has had at least one player placed on the All-MEAC first team in four out of the last six seasons.
-In 2008, Jones was named MEAC Softball coach of the year.
-This was the same year that the Lady Aggies had arguably the best regular season record in program history with a 31–15–1 record.
+The Lady Aggies softball team is coached by interim head coach Shawn Hendrix.
+Hendrix assumed the head coaching position After the departure of former coach Diego Ibarra.
 The Lady Aggies play their home contests at the Aggie Softball Complex which was built in 2005.

 Tennis

-The North Carolina A&T men's and women's tennis teams are led by Coach Richard Akande.
-Akande joined the Aggies in 2014 and led the men's team into their first spring competition since the program was disbanded in 2006.
+The North Carolina A&T men's and women's tennis teams are led by Coach Dejon Bivins.
+Bivins assumed the position of head coach in 2021, after serving as the interim coach.
+Bivins has served as an assistant coach for the programs since 2017.
 The Aggies host their home matches at the Aggie Tennis Center.
 The facility, built in 2003, possesses eight synthetic surface courts where the Aggies play five to six tennis matches per year.

-Track and field
+Track and field & Cross Country

-The Aggie track Program held its first season in 1930 under coach C. G. Cooke.
-In the program's second season, the Aggies took third in the crack mile relay in front of 60,000 spectators at the Penn Relays.
+The North Carolina A&T men's and women's track and field and Cross Country teams are led by Coach and Olympian Allen Johnson.
+Johnson oversees all six of NC A&T's track and field programs, which include men's and women's cross country, men's and women's indoor track and field and men's and women's outdoor track and field.

-The Aggies host their home track meets on Irwin Belk Track inside the Truist Stadium.
-The facility, installed in 2004, is named after the former president of Belk Department Stores and a major financial contributor to the project.
-The surface is Mondo Super X Performance track and features eight 48-inch lanes and wide turns.
+The Aggies host their home track meets at Marcus T. Johnson Track at Truist Stadium.

+The track surface is Mondo Super X Performance track and features eight 48-inch lanes and wide turns.
 Belk Track has played host to many regional, national, and international events, such as International Friendship & Freedom Games, the Mid-Eastern Athletic Conference Outdoor Track and Field Championships, the NCAA Division I Track and Field Championships – East Regional, the New Balance Outdoor Nationals (formerly the Nike Outdoor Nationals), and the USATF National Junior Olympic Track & Field Championships.

-† The 1996 MEAC championship was Shared with The University of Maryland–Eastern Shore.